Farm to School

 It’s a long term goal of the school to improve food literacy among students, by connecting the program with the school curriculum.
 St. Bonaventures also hosts a composting program to divert organic waste, and a school garden and greenhouse that produces food for a local food bank.

-Clarenville Middle School &
+Clarenville Middle School and

 Three Mile Ridge Farm